 Instrumentalist and songwriter from Springfield, MO

 A fan once lovingly stated that Molly brings the orchestra to the live rock show, and it’s a descriptor that has stuck over the years.
 As a longtime fiddle player for the Ozark Mountain Daredevils who morphed into a powerhouse experimental songwriter, Molly Healey began her solo career in 2015 after buying a simple looping pedal.
 She immediately found a passion for blending her strings and voice together into atmospheric and experimental orchestral folk songs, and her first compositions were featured on her debut solo album, Nightbirds.
 She has since recorded 3 more albums, each growing in intensity and instrumentation, and the most recent of which, Lotus, is being released November 19th, 2022.
 She has grown from the stripped-down looping solo set, to a roster of original music and choice covers that she often performs with a full electric band.
 She plays a dazzling variety of instruments: cello, violin, guitar, and piano, all while experimenting with various other sounds looping in Ableton Live.

 She has opened for Victor Wooten, Yonder Mountain String Band, and has played sets at Burning Man, Roots N Blues Festival in Columbia, and for the Missouri Contemporary Ballet.
 Her band members are Zach Harrison on electric guitar, Kyle Day on bass, and Danny Carroll on drums.

-She continues to play violin for The Ozark Mountain Daredevils, The Lacewings, and Fair Trade.
+She continues to play violin for The Ozark Mountain Daredevils, The Lacewings, and The Kay Brothers.
 She frequently does session work for various bands across the state.